Weltraumschaf/docker/img-java8-base/README.md

 # Debian in a Nutshell

-This is a image to spin up a custom Debian with Java 8, Maven and my organizational POM installed, if I need a Java to play around.
+This is an image to spin up a custom Debian with Java 8, Maven and my organizational POM installed, if I need a Java to play around.

 Build the image: